Why Donald Trump Will Win Reelection in 2020

 Donald Trump will win reelection in 2020.
 This forecast is not based on variable and inherently unpredictable factors like polls, the state of the economy, or whoever wins the Democratic nomination for president.
 It is based on historical trends as well as fundamental differences in the philosophy of the Republican and Democratic parties, and why the philosophy of the Republicans meshes much better with that of the American people.

 The main reasons why Trump will win in 2020 have to do with shifting attitudes within the Democratic Party during the past decade.
-But before we get into that, let us look at some of the smaller factors, as well as some of the things that I think will turn out not to be much of a factor at all.
+But before we get into that, let us look at some of the smaller factors, as well as the things I think will turn out not to be much of a factor at all.

 Factor 1: The Opposition

-Though I think this will be important, I do not think the primary reason Trump will win is the incredibly weak slate of candidates the Democrats are putting up.
+Though this will be important, I do not think the primary reason Trump will win is the incredibly weak slate of candidates the Democrats are putting up.
 It is still early in the campaign season as this is being written, but so far the top two Democrats are Joe Biden and Elizabeth Warren.
-Biden is already being portrayed as "too old" and even "racist," while Warren has embarrassed herself by claiming to be Native American and then releasing her DNA test showing her to be almost 100% white Caucasian.
+Biden is already being portrayed as "too old" and even "racist," while Warren has embarrassed herself by claiming to be Native American and then releasing her DNA test showing her to be almost 100% pure white Caucasian.
 Neither candidate is likely to prove to be a tough challenger to Trump, either in the debates or otherwise.

 Factor 2: Economy

 Although the economy is doing well currently, it could take a turn for the worse before November 2020.
-Even so, I do not think there is enough time for it to go south before the election, and even if it does, most voters realize economic upswings and downturns are cyclical.
+Even so, I do not think there is enough time for it to go south before the election, and if it does, most voters realize economic upswings and downturns are cyclical.
 During the first three years of the Trump administration, at least, the economy has been doing well, despite the predictions of many.